The best pH meter to test soil conditions

 # Preview Product Amazon rating

-1 image best overall pH meter: Apera Instruments pH 20 Waterproof pH Tester Kit 4.5 out of 5 view on amazon
+1 image Best overall pH meter: Apera Instruments pH 20 Waterproof pH Tester Kit 4.5 out of 5 view on amazon

-2 image best bargain pH meter: VIVOSUN 3-in-1 Soil Tester, Plant Moisture Meter Light and PH Tester 4.1 out of 5 view on amazon
+2 image Best bargain pH meter: VIVOSUN 3-in-1 Soil Tester, Plant Moisture Meter Light and PH Tester 4.1 out of 5 view on amazon

-3 best professional pH meter: Hanna Instruments HI 9813-6N Waterproof pH/EC/TDS Temperature Meter 4.4 out of 5 view on amazon
+3 Best professional pH meter: Hanna Instruments HI 9813-6N Waterproof pH/EC/TDS Temperature Meter 4.4 out of 5 view on amazon

-4 image best heavy-duty pH meter: Kelway – HB-2 Soil pH and Moisture Meter 4.2 out of 5 view on amazon
+4 image Best heavy-duty pH meter: Kelway – HB-2 Soil pH and Moisture Meter 4.2 out of 5 view on amazon

-5 image best pH meter for hydroponics: BlueLab pH Pen 4.5 out of 5 view on amazon
+5 image Best pH meter for hydroponics: BlueLab pH Pen 4.5 out of 5 view on amazon

-There are lots of pH meters out there and the price range is seriously wild.
+There are lots of soil pH testers are out there and the price range is seriously wild.
 If the choice between digital pH meters, manual pH meters, or just plain old pH test strips has your head spinning, we’ve rounded up some information to guide your decision.
 We’ll start with a primer on why it’s a good idea to measure soil pH in the first place and what to do about imbalances, and then get nitty gritty about the different types of meters, how they work, and best practices for calibrating and caring for them.

 What’s the ideal soil pH, anyway?

 So what are we going for when testing soil pH?
 No matter what type of soil (or soilless soil) you’re working with, the sweet spot for growing most plants is within the pH range of 6.5 to 7.5.
-This is the zone where most macro- and micronutrients are available for uptake by plant roots, but some plants prefer more acidic soils, like blueberries, while others vibe with alkaline soil, like lavender.

 What to do if your soil is alkaline

-Soil is considered alkaline if it has a pH above 7.0.
-Slightly alkaline soil isn’t cause for concern, but you should make some changes if your soil pH meter returns readings over 7.5.
 There are a few things you can do to re-balance your soil in this case.
 If your plant is visibly suffering, consider repotting your plant in a buffered soil mix.
 If your plant is close to death, however, avoid repotting (at least right away), since this could send your plant’s roots into shock.
-For an immediate fix, use a soil acidifier / pH down amendment like horticultural aluminum sulfate as directed and stop fertilizing your plant until it recovers.

 jobes organics

-When your plant is ready to re-pot, make sure your soil mix includes some of the following amendments to prevent the pH from rising into the danger zone again.
 It might also be a good idea to test the pH of the water you use to hydrate your plants and switch to a lower-pH fertilizer than whatever you were using before.

 What to do if your soil is acidic

 Acidic soil is a more common challenge for gardeners than alkaline soil.
 One of the most common reasons that soils take a sour turn is the use of fertilizers high in phosphorus and sulfur that build up in soil over time.
-To rescue plants suffering from acidic soil, sprinkle 3 Tbsp of dolomitic lime over the soil for every 6″ of plant diameter and water gently.

 additive de-acidifier